robbert-harms/MDT/README.rst

 Linux (Ubuntu)
 """"""""""""""
 It is possible to install every Python dependency with pip, but in general native Ubuntu packages are prefered.
-To install most of the dependencies, please use:
+To install most of the dependencies, use:

 ``apt-get install python3-numpy python3-nibabel python3-pyqt5 python3-matplotlib python3-six python3-yaml python3-argcomplete``